chenbk85/selftrace/README.md

-# Print backtrace on segfault or uncaught exception in C++
+# Print backtrace after segfault or uncaught exception in C++

-Here is the output of make check which employs a simple addr2line filter on the output of C++ program:
+Here is the output of make check which employs a simple addr2line filter on the output of the C++ program:

 	# simulating segfault
-	0x00000000004014b2: printBacktraceAndFail(int) at selftrace.cpp:22
+	0x00000000004014b2: failWithBacktrace(int) at selftrace.cpp:22
 	0x00000000004013b6: dosegfault() at selftrace.cpp:9
 	0x0000000000401475: bar(void (*)()) at selftrace.cpp:14
 	0x000000000040148f: foo(void (*)()) at selftrace.cpp:15